ibm-cloud-docs/dr-automation-powervs/cli-plug-in.md

 # Installing the CLI plug-in
 {: #plun-in}

-To install, update, or view the DR Automation CLI plug-in, complete the following steps:
+To install, update, or view the HA and DR Automation CLI plug-in, complete the following steps:

 1. Install the [IBM Cloud® CLI](https://cloud.ibm.com/docs/cli).